 24. Asana – As a part of their rebrand, the Asana team wanted its branding and logo color scheme to appear to be balancing clarity with energy.

 While clarity is the feeling of being on top of things, energy is the feeling of making progress.
 By using bright and colorful gradients, Asana’s new logo design does just that.

 25. Evernote – As a productivity app, Evernote uses green as its resting color, to evoke a sense of stability and peace in its users.

 26. SpaceX – As a part of SpaceX’s rebranding, a lucky design student in LA was tasked with creating the space exploration company’s new branded logo design.

 30. Airbnb – The online accommodations marketplace uses colors that reflect passion and emotion, without the aggressive energy of a bright red.

-31. Grand Budapest Hotel – This majestic early 1900 establishment is home to legendary concierge M. Gustave, and also the stuff of Wes Anderson’s dreams.
+31. The Grand Budapest Hotel – This majestic early 1900 establishment is home to legendary concierge M. Gustave, and also the stuff of Wes Anderson’s dreams.

 Inspired and want to get creating?
 Here’s how.

-- Welcome to the ‘Brand Colors’ tool!
+2. Welcome to the ‘Brand Colors’ tool!
 Here, you’ll be able to create your very own brand color palette.